ml-tooling/ml-workspace/README.md

 ### Enable Authentication

 We strongly recommend enabling authentication via one of the following two options.
-For both options, the user will be required to authenticate for accessing any of the preinstalled tools.
+For both options, the user will be required to authenticate for accessing any of the pre-installed tools.

 #### Token-based Authentication via Jupyter (recommended)